fahickman/asp8/README.md

 Data in pages other than the current and zero page can be referenced via indirect addressing.
 For example:

              ORG @7700     ; set current page to @77
-         WRD @1777 ; value we are interested in
+    data:    WRD @1777     ; value we are interested in

              ORG @0100     ; set current page to 01, making page @77 unavailable
-    ptr: WRD @7700 ; the address of the value we are interested in ...
+    dataptr: WRD data      ; the address of the value we are interested in ...
-         LDA [ptr] ; load the value in memory address "ptr" (@7700) into A ; A now holds the value @1777
+             LDA [dataptr] ; load the value in memory address "ptr" (@7700) into A ; A now holds the value @1777

 The Assembler
 ------------